 “Our global audience is not interested in another local news source…Our signature journalism is the biggest draw.”
 These were the words of a former associate managing editor at The New York Times back in 2017 who also oversaw NYT Global.
 And despite denying claims that the “Trump Bump” increased sales during the election, the numbers show that international readers continue to look toward the U.S. for our internal perspective on affairs.

 - In 2017, after adding over 100,000 international subscribers during the last election, The New York Times‘ international digital subscriber grew to 14 percent.
+Skeptics said it was because of the election.
 In 2019, that number grew to 16 percent.

 - The Atlantic tripled its international subscriptions after only a few months of effort to expand into Canada and the UK.

 - The Washington Post, who also has been trying to increase its international subscriber base, quadrupled its numbers.